 There were a few fixed classes, and some room for taking extra workshops and elective courses.

 The optional courses are advertised via email about 2-3 weeks prior to the course starting and many of them are in Danish.
-A few will say that internationals are welcome to join but that instruction will be in Danish with short explanation in English.
 Optional courses are not semester long.
 They are usually 3 days - 1 week long.
-Most of them are courses on computer programs (3ds max, ecotect, rhino, etc).
+Many of them are courses on computer programs (3ds max, ecotect, rhino, etc).
 These are, in short, not typical 'electives' as you would find at a university in North America.
 They are mini-classes; workshops.

 The course schedule works really strange at the K.A., as it's never a progression of similar courses throughout the years, but rather a mish-mash of unrelated courses and workshops that add up to fulfill ECTS credit requirements.
 At Dalhousie for example, where I took my bachelor, we had 5 courses: Design, Representation, Building Technology, Professional Practice, History and Theory.
 Every semester you had these classes, progressing at different levels.